z4kn4fein/trybot/README.md

 ## Retry

-Allows configuring auto re-executions based on specific exceptions thrown by the given operation or on its return value.
+Allows to configure auto re-executions based on specific exceptions thrown by a given operation, or its return value.

 ### Configuration